👋Lets be friends! 10% off your first order

 Origins of Mother's Day in the UK

 In Britain, what is now recognised as Mother's Day or 'Mothering Sunday', originated from Christian customs during Lent.
-The fourth Sunday was traditionally when people returned to their 'mother church' - typically either the largest or oldest church near their home - for a service.
+The fourth Sunday of Lent was traditionally when people returned to their 'mother church' - typically the largest or oldest church near their home - for a service.
+Gradually, this tradition transformed into an opportunity for family reunions, where children working away from home would return bearing gifts for their mums.

 Origins of Mother's Day in the US